groupserver/buildout/docs/groupserver-install.rst

        as a normal user are shown on lines that begin with a ``$``.

 #.
 Install the :ref:`dependencies`.

    :PostgreSQL: The version of PostgreSQL that is supplied with
                 RHEL 6.x and CentOS 6.x (PostgreSQL 8.4) lacks
                 the features required by GroupServer.
-You will need to install PostgreSQL 9 using `the instruction provided by the PostgreSQL project.`_
+You will need to install PostgreSQL 9, including the **development libraries** using `the instruction
+                provided by the PostgreSQL project.`_

+   :Python: The version of Python supplied with RHEL 6.x and
+             CentOS 6.x (Python 2.6) lack the features required by GroupServer.
+You will need to install Python 2.7 using `these instructions from H₂0.ai.`_

 #.
 Create the two database users specified in ``config.cfg``,
    using ``createuser``::